About

 Trees New York, a nonprofit organization, was founded in 1976 as a volunteer response to New York City’s devastating cutbacks in tree-related community services.

 Trees New York is the leading tree stewardship and advocacy organization in New York City.
+We have 50 years of experience in community tree planting, stewardship and education projects.

 In New York City, where there is limited funding for tree maintenance but significant need, volunteer stewardship is crucial to the survival of our street trees.
 Big or small, young or old, all street trees improve the quality of life in our city.
 Large, mature trees have the greatest impact on the environment – removing almost 70 times more pollution than a newly planted tree.
 Reaching maturity, however, is anything but easy for a New York City street tree.
 Pollution, dog waste, soil compaction, drought, vandalism and de-icing agents are just a few of many common threats.